The Blacklist season 6 episode 9 review: Who knows Liz’s secret?

 Let’s kick this The Blacklist season 6 episode 9 review with a small reminder as to what happened in part 1 tonight — Reddington now knows that Liz Keen is tracking down his real identity, and because of what was handed down via Margarite Renard, she knows that the name Katarina Rostova is being bandied.
 He knows at this point that he’s beyond the point of no return and she will do what he can to get answers.
 All of this is problematic.

 Want to see our latest The Blacklist discussion? – Check it out at the bottom of this article!
 We love diving into this show and don’t plan to stop anytime soon.
-If you dig this, subscribe to CarterMatt on YouTube so you don’t miss any other update … and also be sure to check out our show playlist.
+If you dig this, subscribe to CarterMatt on YouTube so you don’t miss any other update.

 Do you know what else is problematic for Liz?
 Finding herself derailed in her quest for answers, once more, by the truth.
 There were some elements of “Minister D” that felt disjointed to the first hour, mostly because the entire Task Force was suddenly involved and there was a new opponent — the man in the title, and someone with a penchant for trading and operating with some dark secrets.